cometbft/cometbft/spec/mempool/mempool.md

 # Mempool

 In this document, we define the notion of **mempool** and characterize its role in the **CometBFT** protocol.
-First, we provide an overview of what is a mempool, and relates it to other blockchains.
+First, we provide an overview of what is a mempool, and relate it to other blockchains.
 Then, the interactions with the consensus and client application are detailed.
 A formalization of the mempool follows.
 This formalization is readable in Quint [here](https://github.com/cometbft/cometbft/blob/main/spec/mempool/quint).